How To Become an Email Marketing Specialist: Tips From Experts

 Lifecycle Marketing Lead at Miro

-In general, we are responsible for user’s activations, engagement rate, retention growth, product conversion.
-Also, email marketing specialists monitor how customers remain on new plans, churn rate, and the adoption of new features.
+In general, we are responsible for user activations, engagement rate, retention growth, and product conversion.
+Also, email marketing specialists monitor how customers remain on new plans, the churn rate, and the adoption of new features.

 In the meantime, all teams want to send emails endlessly.
-Here we help them develop standards, set up a process.
-Plus, email marketers are responsible for the technical structure (deliverability, all data streams, email campaign analytics, performance, how emails work as leverage for business growth).
-In other words, we are the gatekeeper so that something bad does not go anywhere.
+Here we help them develop standards and set up a process.
+Plus, email marketers are responsible for the technical structure (deliverability, all data streams, email campaign analytics, performance, and how emails work as leverage for business growth).
+In other words, we are the gatekeepers so that something bad does not go anywhere.

 Scott Hardigree